 To understand the trend analysis of questions asked in the exam, candidates can check GS 2 Structure, Strategy and Syllabus page.

-Below are given a few important poverty alleviation programmes in brief for quick reference:
+Below are given a few important poverty alleviation programs in brief for quick reference:

 Jawahar Gram Samridhi Yojana